Beer in Serbia

 Beer (пиво) is a popular beverage in Serbia.

 History

-The beer was first mentioned in the 15th century during the reign of despot Stefan Lazarević, as a new drink transferred from neighboring Kingdom of Hungary.
-It was cooked in households, taverns, and even in the residence of the despot.
+Beer was first mentioned in the 15th century during the reign of the despot Stefan Lazarević, as a new drink brought from the neighboring Kingdom of Hungary.
+It was brewed in households, taverns, and even in Belgrade Fortress, the residence of the despot.
 Its popularity rose several centuries later and industrial-scale production began in the mid-18th century.

 Production, packaging and consumption

 Serbian breweries produce 523 million liters annually, which place country as 43rd largest beer producer in the world.
 Serbia exports some 138 million liters annually, mainly to neighboring countries, such as Bosnia and Herzegovina (79 million L), Bulgaria (22.3 million L), Montenegro (12.7 million L), Hungary (12.4 million L) or Croatia (11.9 million L), and to a minor extent to countries where there is significant Serbian diaspora, such as Germany, Austria, United States, Canada and Australia.

 Beer for home consumption is mostly sold in 0.5-liter bottles of deposit type (reused) and 0.33-liter glass bottles, as well as cans.
 Most breweries began packing their product in plastic Q-pack bottles of 1.5, 2 or even 2.5 litres.
 In bars and restaurants, beer is either served in 0.33L or 0.5L bottles or as "draught" (točeno).

 Serbia ranks 38th by beer consumption per capita, with 60 litres a year.